 Many people find themselves under financial strain at some point in their lives, and often, bankruptcy can be the answer to regaining financial stability.
 To learn more about Chapter 7 bankruptcy and whether it is the best decision for you, contact an experienced Raleigh bankruptcy lawyer of the Bradford Law Offices, today by calling (919) 758-8879.

 Understanding Chapter 7

 Chapter 7 bankruptcy differs from other forms of bankruptcy in several ways, but it is one of the most popular forms of bankruptcy that individuals and businesses file for.
 Several things to keep in mind about Chapter 7 bankruptcy include:

 - It involves asset liquidation to eliminate or reduce debt.

 - There are both dischargeable and non-dischargeable debts.

 - Both individuals and businesses can file for Chapter 7.

-- It involves a “means test” to evaluate an applicant’s need.
+- For individuals with primarilty consumer debt, it involves a “means test” to evaluate an applicant’s eligibility

 Although bankruptcy may seem hard to face initially, it can be a smart financial decision for many individuals and businesses who have found themselves in dire financial circumstances.

-If you or someone you know is considering filing for bankruptcy, contact an experienced and compassionate Raleigh bankruptcy attorney of the Bradford Law Offices, PLLC, today at 919-758-8879.
+If you or someone you know is considering filing for bankruptcy, contact an experienced and compassionate Raleigh bankruptcy attorney of the Bradford Law Offices, today at (919) 758-8879.